 As you can see in the video, I organized the pattern into distinct sections: face, body, hair, baby.

 It’s up to you if you want to fuse the face first or wait until the very end.
-Dad and I a discussed this once and he preferred to wait until the end and I liked the lips and eye pieces attached from the beginning.
+Our full time piecing employee and I a discussed this once and they preferred to wait until the end and I liked the lips and eye pieces attached from the beginning.
 There’s really no right or wrong way to do it so just go with your gut.

 You probably also noticed in this video, I wasn’t fuse tacking for nearly long enough.
 This really became apparent when I began peeling off all the paper to flip the goddess over onto the background.
 She started falling apart!